Mathematics Course Information for First Year Students

 - MA 130: Single-Variable Calculus Revisited.
 This is a single-variable Calculus course for those that have taken Calculus but are not ready to proceed to MA 160.
 It covers much the same material as MA 125 but at a deeper level.
 It incorporates significant use of computers to do routine calculations and to develop understanding of the conceptual aspects of the course.
 The next natural course to take after this one is MA 160.

 - MA135: Honors Calculus I. This is the first course of the honors calculus sequence at Colby.
 It is an alternative to the MA 125/160 sequence, not a continuation.
 Here calculus is presented as a deductive mathematical theory, with emphasis on concepts, theorems, and their proofs.
 This is an ambitious choice and all students who enter this course have taken and done well in a full year of calculus in high school.
+You can learn more about what this course is about at this webpage.
 Students continuing their study of mathematics normally choose Math 165 after this course.
 Many continuing students choose to take Math 253 in addition to Math 165 after this course.

 - MA253 or MA274.
 These are both very ambitious choices for first-year students, but they do make sense for some incoming students.
 Almost always, however, MA 135 or MA 160 is the better choice.
 If you are considering either MA253 or MA274, please email the Department Chair or Calculus Coordinator to discuss.
 If you place into these courses you will have satisfied the Q requirement and all other Calculus requirements.